 - 1. This might involve asking whether s/he might wish to access the college counsellor.
-The counsellor is in college throughout Tuesday and might provide a process away from college staff to discuss issues relating to the events. - 2.
+The counsellor is in college throughout Tuesday and Thursday and might provide a process away from college staff to discuss issues relating to the events. - 2.
 Making the student aware of external routes of support (see appendix). - 3.
-Meetings and/or correspondence with HoH/Tutor.
+Meetings and/or correspondence with HoY/Tutor.
 It might be that this might require sensitivity regarding timing and place, however this ongoing dialogue is vital.
 At present the designated place for this to happen is the Royal Exchange Theatre. - 4.
-MyConcern logged and a team established to monitor the student(s). - 5.
-DSL/HoH set up a correspondence trail to monitor the student and to pass on concerns.
+MyConcern logged and a team established to monitor the student(s).
+Review of progress should be part of the established Safeguarding meeting cycle. - 5.
+DSL/HoY set up a correspondence trail to monitor the student and to pass on concerns.